 If you still haven’t read my article on How To Use Flash Once Effect in PowerPoint, then you must give it a look.
-I’m saying this because when I will explain the animations used in this Realistic Animated Walk Cycle in PowerPoint PPT but in fact, I will be explaining to you about the Flash Once effect.
+I’m saying this because when I will explain the animations used in this Realistic Walk Cycle in PowerPoint but in fact, I will be explaining more about the Flash Once effect.

-A Brief Info About The Realistic Walk Cyle in PowerPoint Animation
+Brief About Realistic Walk Cycle Animation in PowerPoint

 As the video tutorial is without narration but I still explained the Walk Cycle presentation in the beginning that we will take different walk poses of a character having a Transparent background.
 When we say Transparent, then it is usually associated with PNG file format and what is that for?
 You can overlap the transparent images on top of any other object without hiding any part with a white or any other background color.
 See Figure 1.1:

-3rd picture is also having the file extension PNG but not all the PNGs always have Transparent background.
-It totally depends during the creation of the file that either the application support that feature.
+3rd picture also has the file extension PNG but not all the PNGs always have Transparent background.
+It totally depends on the creation of the file and whether the application supports those features.
 Even PowerPoint support Save As PNG file type format but they are not transparent.
-Doesn’t matter if you are using a White Background Slide Color or any other; when exported as PNG image through PowerPoint, it will always have a background which will hide the background objects.
+Doesn’t matter if you are using a White Background Slide Color or any other; when exported as a PNG image through PowerPoint, it will always have a background that will hide the background objects.
 See Figure 1.2:

-Look at the white area covered by 3 dots image in figure 1.2.
+Look at the white area covered by the 3 dots image in Figure 1.2.
 This 3 dots image file has been Save As PNG Format using PowerPoint and then placed on top of the background image and you can see that it is hiding the background with white color.

 A Graphic Designer can be an Animator but an Animator should also be a Graphic Designer.